 Matt came home that night, exhausted.
 When he walked into the house, he dropped his jacket, scarf, gloves, and a Finnegan Christmas catalog on the chair.
 He felt his heart was breaking when he found his wife and children in the living room, putting ornaments on their eight-year-old artificial Christmas tree.
 It was so old that the branches were losing the plastic needles.
-On the table were Christmas stockings ready to hang.
+On the table were Christmas stockings ready to be hung.
 He knew his wife either made them or bought them secondhand.
-Typically, the stockings have small matchbox cars, knitted socks, a scarf she made or a candy bar.
+Typically, the stockings would be stuffed with small matchbox cars, knitted socks, a scarf she made, or a candy bar.
 Matt thought this year would be special for his kids.
-He was counting on a Christmas bonus Mr. Carlton had promised everyone at work, but he hadn’t given it to anyone yet.
+He was counting on a Christmas bonus Mr. Carlton had promised everyone, but he hadn’t given it to anyone yet.
 Matt was losing hope he would get it.
 Mr. Carlton was a penny pincher.

 “Maybe I can get a job as a Christmas helper,” Maria said while they were in bed.